nemequ/portable-snippets/unaligned/README.md

 about accessing unaligned memory a while back which is well worth a read.
-Basically, there are a few different methods to access unaligned memory, with different performance implications.  `memcpy` is safe, but very slow on some compilers.
+Basically, there are a few different methods to access unaligned memory, with different performance implications.  `memcpy` is safe, but slow on some compilers.
 Other methods rely on undefined behavior which may or may not be safe depending on the compiler and platform, and/or compiler-specific constructs.

-It's also important to note that, if you rely on undefined behavior, compilers which currently work may stop working in the future when optimizations are added.
-For example, on x86 unaligned accesses are usually allowed, but not for SIMD instructions.
-GCC 4.9 added an optimization which automatically vectorized some code in LZ4, and since LZ4 (at the time) was using unaligned accesses that change broke LZ4.
-Since LZ4 was depending on undefined behavior, the bug was with LZ4, not GCC.
+It's important to note that, if you rely on undefined behavior, compilers which currently work may stop working in the future when optimizations are added.
+For example, unaligned accesses are usually allowed on x86, but not for some SIMD instructions.
+GCC 4.9 added an optimization which automatically vectorized some code in LZ4, and since LZ4 (at the time) relied on unaligned accesses that change broke LZ4.

+The biggest value of this module is the logic to determine which method to use on different combinations of compilers, compiler versions, and architectures.

 ## Usage